Discover the scenic highlights of South Iceland on this 5-day express fly-drive.

 Please contact us to pre-book your Blue Lagoon excursion as pre-booking is mandatory.

 Arrive in Keflavik International airport and collect your car.
 Drive south along Route 1 towards the town of Hella, where you will spend your first night.
-Hella is a small town in South Iceland, around 94 kilometres from the capital Reykjavik.
+Hella is a small town in South Iceland, around 94 kilometres from the capital Reykjavík.
 Located on the ring-road that encircles Iceland, it is the perfect location from which to explore the famous sites of this region.
-Overnight in Hella/Hvolsvollur area.
-(B) (144km)
+(B) (145km)

 *Please note that the 'Beluga Whale Sanctuary' is open from April to October only.

-Continue along the south coast of Reykjanes peninsula, stopping at the Seltun Krisuvik hot spring area.
+Continue along the south coast of Reykjanes peninsula, stopping at the Seltun Krýsuvík hot spring area.
 Drive to the famous Blue Lagoon (optional), known for its special mineral-rich waters.
 The bright-blue glow of the water comes from a type of blue-green algae unique to hot springs, and its milky-white appearance comes from the silica.
-(B) (135km)
+(B) (195km)

 Return the car to Keflavik International airport and fly back to the UK.
 (B) (50km)